 One of the world’s smallest dolphins, there are thought to be less than 5,000 Chilean dolphins left in the wild.

 Turning black upon death Chilean dolphins were once known as ‘black dolphins’, as they were more frequently seen dead than alive.
-Once plucked liberally from the sea by fishermen using them for bait and food, the legal protection now bestowed upon these dolphins offers little guarantee of safety.
+Once plucked liberally from the sea by fishermen using them for both bait and food, the legal protection now bestowed upon these dolphins offers little guarantee of safety as enforcement of the law in remote areas is difficult.

 Other names: Black dolphin, Chilean black dolphin, White-bellied dolphin